 - Click on ‘Services’ and choose the ‘Member Passbook’ option.

 - Type the UAN and password to view passbook

 It is important to note that the employer has activated UAN.
 Though the EPFO provides the UAN, the employer needs to verify and activate it to access the EPF account online.

-What are the documents required needs for EPF registration?
+What are the Documents Required for EPF registration?

-The documents required by employees to register for EPF scheme are:
+The following are the documents that employees need to register for EPF scheme: